-To finance planned treatment abroad, it is possible to apply for PRIOR AUTHORIZATION from the Health Insurance Fund on the basis two different principles:
+To finance planned treatment abroad, it is possible to apply for PRIOR AUTHORIZATION from EHIF based on two different principles:

 2. Under article 20 of Regulation (EC) No 883/2004 of the European Parliament and of the Council

-1. The health service applied for or alternatives to such health service cannot be provided to the insured person in Estonia;
+1. The health care service applied for or alternatives to such health care service cannot be provided to the insured person in Estonia.

-2. Provision of the health service applied for is indicated for the insured person;
+2. The health care service applied for is indicated for the insured person;

 3. The medical efficacy of the health service applied for has been proven;

-4. The average probability of the aim of the health service applied for being achieved is at least 50 per cent.
+4. The average probability of achieving the aim of requested health care service is at least 50 per cent.

-1. Provision of the health service applied for is indicated for the insured person;
+1. The health care service applied for is indicated for the insured person;

 4. The medical institution must be part of the national system of an EU member state.

-In either case, you must submit an application with all the data fields filled to the Health Insurance Fund before travelling abroad for treatment or tests.
-It is possible to start processing an incomplete application only when you have provided all the missing information.
+In either case, you must submit an application for prior authorization (with all the data fields filled) to EHIF before travelling abroad for treatment or tests.
+An incomplete application can be processed only after you have provided all the missing information.
 The language of the application procedure is Estonian and EHIF has the right to request a translation of applications/statements submitted in a foreign language into Estonian.

-If the Health Insurance Fund receives your application without the decision of the council, the Health Insurance Fund will contact the specialist doctor of the person who submitted the application with a request to gather a council to determine the need for a health service and the possibility of receiving it in Estonia.
+If EHIF receives your application without the decision of the council, EHIF will contact the attending physician of the applicant with a request to gather a council to determine the need for a health service and the possibility of receiving it in Estonia.

 - If the medical institution of another EU member state does not accept a letter of guarantee but will accept the form E112 or S2, the patient will be provided with corresponding form.
 The patient must personally deliver the form E112 to the foreign medical institution.
 Please note!
-The letter of guarantee, contract and form E112 do not extend to possible non-medical expenses (patient’s co-payment, transportation costs, translation services, administrative or office expenses, accommodation outside the hospital, etc.).
+The letter of guarantee, contract and form E112 do not extend to possible non-medical expenses (patient’s self-liability, transportation costs, translation services, administrative or office expenses, accommodation outside the hospital, etc.).
 These are paid for to the foreign medical institution by the patient or the patient’s legal representative.

 In case of a negative response, a written notice is sent to the insured person along with the statement of grounds of denial of referral to treatment.